Raymond Hesselyn: Postwar career

 After a period of recuperation following his release from captivity, in April 1946 Hesselyn was sent to No. 1 Squadron at Tangmere, where he was a flight commander.
 In September, he participated in a flypast involving over 300 fighters flying over London in celebration of Battle of Britain Day.
 Shortly afterwards, the squadron began converting to the Gloster Meteor jet fighter, having previously been equipped with Spitfires.

 Hesselyn went to New Zealand in March 1947 to visit his family.
 He attended a number of functions in his honour but did not enjoy the attention and family members noted he kept late hours, struggled to sleep, and also drank heavily.
 In June, he formally resigned from the RNZAF and transferred to the RAF, being appointed to a four–year commission as a flight lieutenant.
 Back in the United Kingdom, he was posted to No. 56 Squadron, which operated Meteors.
 During his time there, he also attended a junior commanders course.

 In August 1948, he married Alfreda Ratten in a civil ceremony in London.
 She was a divorcee and was nine years older than Hesselyn.
-He was financially well off, with his book selling in excess of 50,000 copies.
+He was financially well off, with his book having sold in excess of 50,000 copies.
 With co-author Brennan having died earlier in the war, all royalties went to Hesselyn.

 The following month he was granted a permanent commission in the RAF.
 After a period on staff duties at the headquarters of Fighter Command, in 1951 Hesselyn was posted as commander of No. 41 Squadron, the last fighter squadron to be based at Biggin Hill station.
 His final promotion, to squadron leader, came at the start of the year.
 In November 1952, he was posted to No. 233 Operational Conversion Unit, based at Pembrey in Wales.
 By this time he had developed a reputation as being a difficult commander, prone to losing his temper over minor issues, and continuing to excessively consume alcohol.
-At one stage while at Pembrey he was disciplined for performing aerobatics and low level flying over the airfield after performing a weather check in a de Havilland Vampire.
+At one stage while at Pembrey, he was disciplined for performing aerobatics and low-level flying over the airfield after performing a weather check in a de Havilland Vampire.
 He was disciplined again for an incident where he was careless with the discharge of a rifle while target shooting.

 In 1954 Hesselyn was posted to Germany to serve as a plans officer with the headquarters of No. 83 Group at the RAF base at Wahn, Cologne.
 He then returned to the United Kingdom and was assigned to RAF Horsham St Faith as a recovery officer.
 A posting with No. 217 Signals Unit followed.
 In early 1960 he returned to the headquarters of Fighter Command in a staff role.

 Hesselyn's health began to decline in April 1963 due to what was initially believed to be a stomach ulcer, but was later found to be cancer; he died at the RAF Hospital at Uxbridge on 14 November 1963, aged 42.
 He is buried in the Hillingdon and Uxbridge Cemetery at Hillingdon.